 Renewable Energy Is Hot, Hot, Hot: A Look At Solar and Geothermal

-The foundation of our Special Projects practice area is renewable energy, and just as the types and methods of renewable energy production evolve, so does our work in the space.
+The foundation of our Renewable & Energy Transition practice area is renewable energy, and just as the types and methods of renewable energy production evolve, so does our work in the space.
 Whether you are developing your first project in geothermal energy or looking to add to your solar portfolio, RR&A has the experience, expertise, and forward-thinking ethos to provide custom-tailored solutions for your legal challenges.

 Solar